joshmzamora/statscasino/blueprint.md

 ### General

 *   **Layout:** A clean, centered layout that is responsive and adapts to various screen sizes.
 *   **Color Palette:** A vibrant and energetic color palette is used to create a visually appealing experience.
-*   **Typography:** Expressive and relevant typography is used to guide the user and emphasize important information.
+A rich, textured background and a green and gold color scheme create a "casino" feel.
+*   **Typography:** The application now uses the elegant 'Playfair Display' for titles and 'Lora' for body text to enhance the premium casino theme.
 *   **Iconography:** Icons are used to enhance the user's understanding and navigation of the application.
-*   **Interactivity:** Interactive elements such as buttons and other controls have a shadow and glow effect to provide a tactile feel.
+*   **Interactivity:** Interactive elements such as buttons and cards have a shadow and "glow" effect to provide a tactile feel and visual feedback.
 *   **Animations:** Smooth animations are used to provide feedback to the user and enhance the overall experience.

+### Sound and Visual Effects

+*   **Sound Effects:** The application now includes placeholder sound effects for button clicks, game actions (spin, shuffle), wins, and losses, all generated via the Web Audio API.
+*   **Particle Effects:** A dynamic "coin shower" particle effect is triggered upon winning a game, significantly enhancing the feeling of reward.

 ### Home Page

-*   **Card-Based Navigation:** The game selection is now presented as a set of visually appealing cards.
+*   **Card-Based Navigation:** The game selection is presented as a set of visually appealing cards with enhanced styling.
 *   **Hero Section:** A hero section with a welcoming title and subtitle has been added to the home page.
-*   **Casino Feel:** The home page has been redesigned to have a more immersive and "casino-like" feel, with a rich, textured background and other visual enhancements.

 ### Games